johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/Git_and_Github/msr.md

 **Example** ([scottyab/rootbeer](https://github.com/scottyab/rootbeer)) <br/>
-The repository scottyab/rootbeer has a total of 17 unique source files ('.java').
-It has a total of 33 authors who have touched the 17 unique files (the data points in the graph) who have been updating the files and committing their changes.
+The repository scottyab/rootbeer has a total of 17+ unique source files.
+It has a total of 33+ authors who have touched the 17+ unique files (the data points in the graph) who have been updating the files and committing their changes.
 The scatter plot  below  shows the authors activities over time for the repository scottyab/rootbeer.